 We very much hope that you will enjoy visiting to our historic church.
 We are seeking to preserve the heritage of the past and at the same time to ensure that our building serves the contemporary needs of the church family and the local community.
 Please join us in praying for our witness and service in Chudleigh.

 “Come and let yourselves be built as living stones, into a spiritual temple; become a holy priesthood, to offer spiritual sacrifices acceptable to God through Jesus Christ.”
 1 Peter 2:5 (NEB)

 THE PEACE OF THE LORD BE ALWAYS WITH YOU

 Updated January 2009

 The church regularly receives enquiries from relatives seeking their ancestors, and we also have a number of interesting gravestones, some of which are listed monuments.
 The graves were surveyed in 1970, but only the name and year of death was recorded.
 In 2008 a team of volunteers started recording the full inscriptions and this has now been put onto a searchable spreadsheet, with an accompanying map.
 With careful cleaning of the stones we were able to read some inscriptions that were recorded as ‘undecipherable’ in 1970.
 Conversely, some details recorded then have been lost in the intervening 38 years.

 Your Chudleigh ancestor may not be in the Anglican churchyard.
 Burials may have taken place in;

 We have attempted to record the burials for all these sites, surveying the remaining gravestones and researching burial registers and church records.
-We are especially indebted to Steve Coombs of the Chudleigh History Group for so much of this work.
+We are especially indebted to Roger Brandon and Steve Coombs of the Chudleigh History Group for so much of this work.
 We hope that the links below will enable you to find your ancestor.
 Chudleigh Church and Chudleigh History Group are happy to search their records for you.

 Please feel free to contact us at: firstname.lastname@example.org